-Changes of assumptions:

-The investment return assumption was updated from 7.00 percent to 6.50 percent beginning with the actuarial valuation as of July 1, 2022.
-All other actuarial assumptions used in the actuarial valuation as of July 1, 2022 were based on experience review for the period from July 1, 2014 to July 1, 2019, and were adopted for first use commencing with the actuarial valuation of July 1, 2020.
+Changes of assumptions: All actuarial assumptions used in the actuarial valuation as of July 1, 2022 were based on an experience review for the period from July 1, 2014 to July 1, 2019, and were adopted for first use commencing with the actuarial valuation as of July 1, 2020.
+There have been no changes in actuarial assumptions since the previous actuarial valuation as of July 1, 2022.